AntoninaNazarova/RNN_wOpt_poly/README.md

 # RNN_wOpt - RNN_w_Optimizations_polymer_structure-property #
 ## Polymeric property prediction ##
 This repository contains recurrent neural networks for polymeric property prediction as described in the paper Dielectric Polymer Property Prediction Using Recurrent Neural Networks with Optimizations.
-Both NormalizedBP and iRPROP- with optimization models are trained on a single tasking.
+Both ATransformedBP and iRPROP- with optimization models are trained on a single tasking.
 ## Requirements ##
 For small to medium datasets (~1000 to ~5000) in the SMILES decimal input representation it is possible to train models within minutes on a standard laptop using CPUs only.
 Same precautions for binary SMILES representation of larger sets will require a few hours.
 ## Input data ##